LaPetiteSouris/knn_stock_prediction/README.md

 # How to run

-Recommended running method is with Jupyter, as the project require complicate NumPy, SciPy and Scikit-learn configuration which are all available in a typical scientific data processing projects. <br/>
+Recommended running method is with Jupyter, as the project requires complicated NumPy, SciPy and Scikit-learn configuration which are all available in a typical scientific data processing project. <br/>

 1. Install Docker <br/>
 2. Pull pre-configured Docker images *dataquestio/python2-starter* <br/>